 3. Build bilateral engagement mechanisms with the wider UK energy systems community in academia, government and industry.

-· A high-profile Advisory Board – chaired by Prof Jim Skea – with existing key policy/industry representative plus a cross section of academic experts;
+- a high-profile Advisory Board – chaired by Professor Jim Skea – with key policy/industry representative and academic experts

-· An innovative bi-directional Fellowship Programme (12 Fellows over the 4-year project lifetime) to enable UK academic, policy and industrial and international experts to work with wholeSEM research teams;
+- an innovative bi-directional Fellowship Programme (12 Fellows over the 4-year project lifetime) for UK academic, policy, industrial and international experts

-· Non-technical stakeholder workshops, to inform the conceptualisation and ongoing development of the consortium’s core modelling tools, and to define a coherent set of use-cases and scenarios;
+- non-technical stakeholder workshops to inform the development of the consortium’s core modelling tools and define a coherent set of use-cases and scenarios

-· Model access, based on collaborative agreements, to ensure best use of models, accountability and two-way flows of information from/to model developers, model users and model critics;
+- model access to ensure best use, accountability and two-way flows of information from/to model developers, users and critics

-· Provision of training in modelling techniques and software platforms;
+- training in modelling techniques and software platforms

-· To build the next generation of energy systems modellers through Masters level course materials and interactions with relevant centres for doctoral training (CDTs);
+- Master’s level course materials and interactions with relevant centres for doctoral training

-· Provision of responsive engagement, to regulators, government officials and the energy industry – to understand and assess analytical approaches to key energy issues;
+- responsive engagement to regulators, government officials and the energy industry

-· Traditional methods of academic dissemination including leading peer reviewed journals (open access where appropriate) and international conferences; and
+- traditional methods of academic dissemination, including leading peer-reviewed journals and international conferences